oktics/oktics-health-pose-detection/README.md

 *   *height*: image height.

 *   *duration (optional)*: exercise duration, time that the position must be maintained for the repetition to be considered.
-By default, no se considera necesaria ninguna duration (duration = 0).
+By default, no duration is considered necessary (duration = 0).

 ```javascript
     let results = await exerciseResultFromRGBArray(detector, params, rgbArray, width, height);